Employers will look favourable on international knowledge and awareness of the wider world which can be gained by volunteering abroad.

 However, there are factors to consider when planning to volunteer abroad.
 This page offers some tips for what to think about when looking for a volunteering opportunity abroad.

-Goldsmiths can support you with funding to work or volunteer abroad for 2-3 months or for under 2 months.
+Goldsmiths can support you with funding to work or volunteer abroad.

 Your reasons for volunteering abroad